sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 format described here).
 Unrecognized vote formats MUST be ignored.
 (Default: "legacy-3".)

-If requesting "/tor/auth-vote-opts.txt" gives an error, or if one or more headers missing, the default values should be used.
+If requesting "/tor/auth-vote-opts" gives an error, or if one or more headers missing, the default values SHOULD be used.
 These documents (or their absence) MAY be cached for up to 2 voting periods.)

 Authorities supporting Walking Onions SHOULD also support the "Connection: keep-alive" and "Keep-Alive" HTTP headers, to avoid needless reconnections in response to these requests.
-Implementators SHOULD be aware of potential denial-of-service attacks based on open HTTP connections, and mitigate them as appropriate.
+Implementors SHOULD be aware of potential denial-of-service attacks based on open HTTP connections, and mitigate them as appropriate.